dotnet/csharplang/proposals/intrinsics.md

 ### NativeCallableAttribute

-The CLR has a feature that allows for managed methods to be emitted in such a way that they are directly callabe from native code.
+The CLR has a feature that allows for managed methods to be emitted in such a way that they are directly callable from native code.
 This is done by adding the `NativeCallableAttribute` to methods.
 Such a method is only callable from native code and hence must contain only blittable types in the signature.
 Calling from managed code results in a runtime error.